Lipschitz extension and Lipschitz-free spaces over nets in normed spaces: Lipschitz extendable sets

 \begin{definition} Let $M$ be a metric space and $S\subset M$. \begin{enumerate}[label={\upshape{(\alph*)}}] \item We say that $S$ is \emph{Lipschitz extendable in $M$} if there exists an extension operator $E:\Lip_0(S)\to\Lip_0(M)$.
 By \emph{extension operator} we mean an operator such that $(Ef)(x)=f(x)$ for all $f\in\Lip_0(S)$ and $x\in S$. \item If $E$ can be chosen to be pointwise-to-pointwise continuous (hence weak$^*$-weak$^*$ continuous), we say that $S$ is \emph{weak$^*$ Lipschitz extendable} in $M$. \item If $1\leq C<\infty$ and $E$ can be chosen such that $\norm{E}\leq C$, we say that $S$ is \emph{(weak$^*$) $C$-Lipschitz extendable} in $M$, or \emph{(weak$^*$) Lipschitz extendable with constant $C$}. \end{enumerate} \end{definition}

-In Definition \ref{def:lip extendable}, we are implicitly assuming that $S$ contains the base point $0$ so that $\Lip_0(S)$ is correctly defined.
+\begin{remark} In Definition \ref{def:lip extendable}, we are implicitly assuming that $S$ contains the base point $0$ so that $\Lip_0(S)$ is correctly defined.
 In fact, the definition can be restated equivalently without using the base point: $S$ is (weak$^*$) $C$-Lipschitz extendable in $M$ if and only if there exists a (pointwise continuous) linear extension mapping $E':\Lip(S)\to\Lip(M)$ with $\lipnorm{E'f}\leq C\lipnorm{f}$.
 Indeed, if such a mapping exists and $0\in S$, then the restriction $E$ of $E'$ to $\Lip_0(M)$ witnesses Lipschitz extendability.
 Conversely, if $0\in S$ and there exists an extension operator $E:\Lip_0(S)\to\Lip_0(M)$, then we can take $E'f=f(0)+E(f-f(0))$ for any $f\in\Lip(S)$.
-This argument also shows that the choice of base point, whether it belongs to $S$ or not, does not affect Lipschitz extendability or its constant.
+This argument also shows that the choice of base point, whether it belongs to $S$ or not, does not affect Lipschitz extendability or its constant. \end{remark}

 In general, Lipschitz extendability of a set $S$ depends on the ambient metric space $M$.
-For instance, every set $S$ is extendable to one extra point (e.g. by Lemma \ref{lm:lip extendable union} below), but there are situations where no extension operator exists, see e.g. \cite{Naor15}.
+For instance, every set $S$ is extendable to one extra point (see Fact \ref{fact:one_point} below), but there are situations where no extension operator exists, see e.g. \cite{Naor15}.
 An important observation is that if $S$ is (weak$^*$) $C$-Lipschitz extendable to $M$ then it is also (weak$^*$) $C$-Lipschitz extendable to any subset $S'$ such that $S\subset S'\subset M$.
 This follows by composing extension operators with the restriction $R:f\in\Lip_0(M)\mapsto f\restrict_{S'}$, as $R$ is non-expansive and pointwise continuous.

 Extension operators are a key tool in the study of the structure of Lipschitz and Lipschitz-free spaces due to the following known facts, brought to the forefront by \cite{AmbrosioPuglisi,HajekNovotny,Kaufmann,LancienPernecka}.
 For part (c), recall that the Lipschitz extension constant $e(S,M)$ is the infimum of all $L<\infty$ such that, for every Banach space $X$ and every $1$-Lipschitz map $f:S\to X$, there is a $L$-Lipschitz map $F:M\to X$ extending $f$, that is, satisfying ${F\restrict}_S=f$ (with the convention that $e(S,M)=\infty$ if no such $L$ exists).